NYPL/ami-preservation/docs/pages/mps/qc-workflow.md

 1. TOC
 {:toc}

+# Quality Control Overview
+Quality control (QC) is conducted in accordance with best practices to ensure that deliverables generated for preservation and access meet our technical specifications, metadata requirements, and adhere to best practices for handling and digitization of NYPL’s audiovisual collections.

+Our QC workflow is currently comprised of the following processes:

+  * Fixity check: custom scripts that incorporate Bagit.py
+  * JSON validation using ajv
+  * MediaConch specification conformance check
+  * Manual bag, content, & metadata inspection

+Our QC workflows vary slightly between Vendor and In-House deliverables, so the following handbook is divided to reflect that.
+The following sections will provide step-by-step instructions for carrying out our QC processes.

 ## Shipment Intake & QC Cheat-Sheet

 * Enter all drives and associated invoice IDs ("shipments" / "work orders") received into the [Vendor Project Tracking sheet](https://docs.google.com/spreadsheets/d/1ZeF6vGE1TqLnKaNjZFSIvjyKhYBt38nBcZDHyD_saPo/edit#gid=1973090513).
 Complete all fields (some are formulas - highlighted gray if so).